STA250/Stuff/HW0/Homework_00.md

 that contains the original sentence. **Take care to respect whitespace and punctuation!**

 4. Run `boot_camp_demo.py` as a batch job on `Gauss` using the submission script `boot_camp_sarray.sh` in the Github repo.
 Follow the instructions in class for how to do this.
+Note: You will want to fork and clone the course repo if you have not done so already, please see Q7 for details.

 5. Run the Twitter code provided in lecture.
 Make sure to run the tweet-grabbing portion of code for a sufficient length of time (It is recommended to open another terminal and run `ls -alh` to check the size of the output file).
 The `README` provides full instructions for each of the steps.
   + See how your plot differs from the one shown in lecture 01
   + Modify the code to report the percentage of tweets that had geo-tagged data at the end of the sentiment analysis.

-5. Consider the autoregressive process of order 1, usually called an AR(1) process:<br/>
+6. Consider the autoregressive process of order 1, usually called an AR(1) process:<br/>

 	![equation](http://latex.codecogs.com/gif.latex?y_t%3D%5Crho_t%20y_%7Bt-1%7D%20%2B%20%5Cepsilon_t)
 	<br/>